vektorlab/pyvideo2/content/posts/pycon_2009_giving_back_and_helping_expand_the_python_community._a_roadmap_for_south_america_and_africa_(#87).md

 Speakers: []
 Tags: [pycon, pycon2009, pythoncommunity]
 ThumbnailUrl: 'http://a.images.blip.tv/Pycon-GivingBackAndHelpingExpandThePythonCommunityARoadmapFo605-542.jpg'
-Title: '"PyCon 2009: Giving back and helping expand the Python community.
-A roadmap for South America and Africa (#87)"'
+Title: 'PyCon 2009: Giving back and helping expand the Python community.
+A roadmap for South America and Africa (#87)'
 ---

 For many of us, Python has dramatically changed our professional life: Open